Sinclert/SentimentAI/README.md

 $ ... train_model -a Logistic-Regression -f 2 -l english -o polarity.pickle -p polarity.json
 ```

+<b>Important consideration:</b> In order to avoid Python to freeze both in macOS and Linux when validating the model, it is required to specify the environment variable <i>"JOBLIB_START_METHOD"</i> as <i>"forkserver"</i>.
+This is required to make used of multiprocessing capabilities, as it is stated in the <a href="http://scikit-learn.org/stable/faq.html">Scikit-learn FAQ</a>.

 <br>

 ### B) Search for tweets: